 U.S. companies have several options for entering the Haitian market, including direct exporting, franchising, partnering, licensing, wholesaling, and through representatives.
 The five main regional markets in Haiti are: the North province including the city of Cap Haitian; the Artibonite Department and its main cities, Saint-Marc and Gonaives; the West Department where the capital, Port-au-Prince, is located; the Central Plateau with the cities of Hinche and Mirebalais; and the South and South-East Departments and their main cities, Les Cayes and Jacmel.
 Rural retailers generally travel once or twice a month to larger cities such as Port-au-Prince or Cap Haitian to purchase food and other imported products from wholesalers who import primarily from the United States, Europe, China, the Dominican Republic, and Panama.
 Products in Haiti are generally distributed through regional wholesalers, who in turn supply small and rural shopkeepers.
 Most of these transactions are paid for in cash.
 Businesspeople complain of the inconsistency of customs in which taxes are assessed.
 This causes uncertainty and makes trading cumbersome.

-Road access remains problematic for national distribution of products due to gang clashes around some national roads connecting Port-au-Prince to other departments of the country.
-The National Route 2, which connects the Port-au-Prince to the great south, has been completely blocked by armed gangs.
-All traffic between the two regions is difficult and perilous, which delays the distribution of products and crucial aid.
+Road access remains problematic for national distribution of products due to gang clashes around some national roads connecting Port-au-Prince to other parts of the country.
+The National Route 2, which connects Port-au-Prince to the south, has been completely blocked by armed gangs.
+The National Route 1, which connects Port-au-Prince to the North is partially blocked by armed gangs and can be a perilous journey for businesspeople.
+All traffic between the two regions is difficult, which delays the distribution of products and crucial aid.
 This leaves businesses to resort to costly road crossing fees, or maritime transport.

 Sunrise Airways provides connections between Port-au-Prince and several major provincial cities mainly Cap-Haitian, Jeremie and Les Cayes.
-Some private jet owners provide interdepartmental flights using old, poorly maintained planes, without official operating authorization, nor commercial flight license.
+Sunrise Airways also provides daily connections between Port-au-Prince and the Dominican Republic.
+Some private jet owners in Haiti provide interdepartmental flights using old, poorly maintained planes, without official operating authorization, nor commercial flight license.
 It is strongly discouraged to charter from these operators.

 Using an Agent to Sell U.S. Products and Services